Cats and Christmas Trees – Get A Cat Proof Christmas Tree This Winter

 After the tree’s decorated, then it becomes an object of fascination with all the lights, bells, shiny things and dangling balls.
 At this point, your cat’s probably thinking the tree is your gift to her—a giant cat jungle gym, complete with all kinds of cat toys!

 Unfortunately (in her eyes) this isn’t the case, which she understands when you’re unhappy with her tree antics.
 Still, the tree is like a huge challenge filled with toys—it’s hard for her to stay away.
 Then it becomes your job, as a pet parent, to make the tree safer for your kitty or safe for your kitty.
 Let’s take a look at some ideas that might keep you both happy.

 You’ll need to decide on the type of tree you want.
 If past experience has shown that your kitty will be drawn to the tree, then you might consider using an artificial Christmas tree.
 However, you can still opt for a real tree.
 Here are some things you can do to make

 1. Artificial tree needs no waterCheck Price on Amazon

 A “live” tree needs water, which can pose a danger to your cat.
-For some reason, cats (and dogs) just love to drink tree water.
+For some reason, cats (and dogs) just love to drink tree water and play with pine cones.
 However, if the water has been treated with any type of additive, these could poison your pet.
 Even if the water’s not treated, it can still harbor bacteria that could make your fur baby quite sick.
 You can avoid this problem with an artificial tree that doesn’t need to be watered.